 As different internship sites become reviewed by ICCE, they will be added to ULINK, SF State’s official community engagement database.
 Students are highly encouraged to register into ULINK as early as possible and to search for available opportunities listed in ULINK.
 Students may search for and secure internship opportunities outside of ULINK (i.e. internships/jobs identified in Handshake), however these employment sites will first need to be reviewed by ICCE so they may establish a Learning Placement Site Agreement with the employer.
 Since a Learning Placement Site Agreement must be established prior to a student beginning an internship for University credit, students are encouraged to provide initial information about their internship placement 2-3 months in advance of their work start date.

-Once students have accepted an internship offer and have submitted a request for enrollment in the internship course, they will need to submit a completed and signed Learning Plan and Student Informed Consent Form to ICCE.
+Once students have accepted an internship offer and have submitted a request for enrollment in the internship course, they will need to complete the steps outlined on the ICCE website.

-Questions specific to the internship site review, ULINK, or the above-listed forms should be directed to ICCE: (415) 338-6419 / firstname.lastname@example.org
+Questions specific to the internship site review, the learning placement site agreement, or ULINK should be directed to ICCE: (415) 338-6419 / firstname.lastname@example.org

 3. Apply for CPT (only applicable to F-1 International Students)